-Some sermons really sound scriptural.
-The preaching on “Faith Promise” is one.
-Preach it and the people in the pews tend to have a sense of joy of having the opportunity to help financially the missionaries through Faith Promise giving.
+Some sermons sound scriptural.
+The sermon on “Faith Promise” is one.
+Preach it, and the people in the pews will be filled with joy at the prospect of assisting missionaries financially through Faith Promise giving.
 This sermon always follows the standard main point that Faith Promise giving is not “tithes and offerings.”
 Rather, it is going to be provided on top of “tithes and offerings”!
-Then the preacher will start to stir the emotions of the church by saying that death is coming, but we haven’t done anything yet to help our missionaries apart from our tithes and offerings.
+Then the preacher will stir the emotions of the church by saying that death is coming, but we have done nothing yet to help our missionaries apart from our tithes and offerings.

-Faith Promise giving is unscriptural; it is without a supporting verse of scriptures.
+Faith Promise giving is unscriptural; it is without a supporting verse of Scripture.
 A pastor preaching it ceases to be Christ’s ambassador.
 What do you think?

-Another concern I have against the Faith Promise teaching is the insinuation for the people in the pews to make a vow to the Lord.
-Both the Old and New Testaments warn against a promise you cannot fulfill.
-Christ taught us not to “make false vows”; “make no oath at all.”
+Another concern I have against the Faith Promise teaching is the insinuation that the people in the pews are to make a vow to the Lord.
+Both the Old and New Testaments warn against making a promise you cannot fulfill.
+Christ taught us not to “make false vows” or “make no oath at all.”
 Note Matthew 5:33-37:

 Christ said our statement should be “‘Yes, yes’ or ‘No, no’; anything beyond these is of evil.”
 How about making a Faith Promise to give a quarter of your salary monthly to the church-mission contribution?
-Then, later, your income hit bottom because of hospitalization and other unexpected expenses.
-As you could no longer meet your promise, your so-called “Faith Promise” would turn out to be “sometimes yes; sometimes no.” It “is of evil,” Christ said.
+Later, your income hits bottom because of hospitalization and other unexpected expenses.
+As you could no longer meet your promise, your so-called “Faith Promise” would be “sometimes yes; sometimes no.” It “is of evil,” Christ said.

-In the Old Testament, God said it is sin to delay your payment (or fulfillment of your promise).
+Delaying your payment (or not fulfilling your promise) is a sin, according to God in the Old Testament.
 But “if you refrain from vowing, it would not be sin in you.”
 Here is God’s Word in Deuteronomy 23:21-23: “When you make a vow to the Lord your God, you shall not delay to pay it, for it would be sin in you, and the Lord your God will surely require it of you.
 However, if you refrain from vowing, it would not be sin in you.
 You shall be careful to perform what goes out from your lips, just as you have voluntarily vowed to the Lord your God, what you have promised.”

-When this man-made Faith-Promise teaching is shoved down our throat Sunday after Sunday, we must resist, reject, and regurgitate emotional and nonsense thoughts attached to it as we did to all false teachings.
-Keep to heart Deuteronomy 23:23 (easy to remember!): “You shall be careful to perform what goes out from your lips, just as you have voluntarily vowed to the Lord your God, what you have promised.”
+When this man-made Faith-Promise teaching is shoved down our throats Sunday after Sunday, we must resist, reject, and regurgitate emotional and nonsense thoughts attached to it, as we do to all false teachings.
+Keep in mind Deuteronomy 23:23 (easy to remember!): “You shall be careful to perform what goes out from your lips, just as you have voluntarily vowed to the Lord your God, what you have promised.”

-If you love to promise God and you can fulfill your vow 100% (and you understand God’s displeasure and anger if you vow falsely) then you may participate a Faith Promise campaign.
+If you love to promise God and you can fulfill your vow 100% (and you understand God’s displeasure and anger if you vow falsely), then you may take part in a Faith Promise campaign.
 To borrow a familiar warning: “Do it at your own risk!”
 Me?
 I won’t make a vow to God since I cannot guarantee a perfect monetary promise.
-I gave financial contributions within my means, but a specific Faith Promise is putting me into a box that could get God angry at me.
-I don’t want a false doctrine to enslave me.
+I made financial contributions within my means, but a specific Faith Promise is putting me in a box that could get God angry at me.
+A false doctrine would enslave me.